-

 The 2 most important analytics for HR professionals

-Posted by Brenda Silver on August 11th, 2016 One of the hot-button topics in talent acquisition is the desire for analytics.
+Posted by Hannah Dumas on August 11th, 2016 One of the hot-button topics in talent acquisition is the desire for analytics.
 HR leaders know that real data can help them make informed decisions, and that it will give them the support they need when building a budget, justifying their spend and determining how to create content for their site.
 There are two basic types of analytics that every HR professional needs to consider:

 1. Tracking candidates from source to hire